NFL players approve labor deal, including 17-game season - WHIZ News

 With labor peace for the rest of the decade, the NFL now will turn to negotiating new deals with its broadcast partners.
 Results of that, including digital media, should, as Winston mentioned, substantially grow the financial pie.

-AP Pro Football Writers Dennis Waszak Jr. and Dave Campbell, and AP Sports Writers Tim Booth and Steve Megargee contributed to this report.
+AP Pro Football Writers Dennis Waszak Jr. and Dave Campbell, and AP Sports Writers Tim Booth, Mark Long and Steve Megargee contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL